Tuesday, July 12, 2011

 The Misreading (of Time)!

-As a result of a continuous living,
+As a result of continuous living,

 I have learnt the misreading of time